 A hospice suite was built in 1993, thanks to a large contribution from the hospital Auxiliary.
 In September that same year, Grant Regional Health Center acquired the Fennimore Clinic, located approximately 12 miles north, and in June 1995 the health center opened the Potosi-Tennyson Medical Clinic, located approximately 11 miles south.
 In 1994 new construction was added to the hospital to provide space for occupational health and sports medicine programs.

-The hospital's most recent change has been in status.
-Grant Regional Health Center has applied to the state of Wisconsin to be designated as a critical access hospital.
-The new status will allow the hospital more flexibility with many federal rules and regulations.
-In addition, the hospital will be eligible for a higher level of payment from Medicare.
+The hospital changed status when it applied to be designated as a critical access hospital.
+The change in status allows the hospital more flexibility with many federal rules and regulations.
+In addition, the hospital is now eligible for a higher level of payment from Medicare.
 Patients will receive the same services and high-quality care with this new status.
-The majority of the changes will be made to internal operations.
+The majority of changes affected internal operations.